ellanetworks/core/README.md

 sudo snap start ella
 ```

-Navigate to [http://localhost:8080](http://localhost:8080) to access ella in your browser.
+Navigate to [http://localhost:8080](http://localhost:8080) to access Ella in your browser.